 You are able to nest five levels of subpages.
 From the Pages tab on the right side of your screen, when hovering over a page, click the vertical ellipses and select Add subpage.
 A second option is to drag and drop pages you'd like to make subpages onto other pages in the hierarchy.
 Finally, a third option is to click the "+" button at the bottom of the Pages tab.

 Map your site to a custom URL

-Now you can have a friendlier, easier-to-remember, URL for your new Google sites.
-Find out how to request a custom URL for Google Sites.
+You can add a friendlier, easier-to-remember URL for your new Google Sites.
+See Custom URL for Google Sites to find out how to request a custom URL.

-To add a footer, simply scroll to the bottom of your page and click Add Footer.
-This same footer will then appear across all of the pages on your site.
-To hide the footer on a single page, click the eye icon in the bottom left corner of the text box.
-If you then want to create a custom footer for that page only, you can create a new section (not using the “Add Footer” functionality) at the bottom of the page.
+To add a footer, scroll to the bottom of your page and click Add Footer.
+Enter the text you'd like and this footer will then appear across all the pages of your site.
+To hide the footer on a specific page, click the eye icon in the bottom left corner of the page.
+If you want to create a custom footer for a specific page, you can create a new section (not using the “Add Footer” functionality) at the bottom of the page.

 View the version history

 - Revert to previous versions of a site.

 - View the history of who has made changes to a site.